 North-West Care Leavers Service

-The North-West Care Leavers Service has 3 teams of staff working across the North- West of England.
+The North-West Care Leavers Service consists of colleagues working across the North- West of England.
 Their aim is to help young people develop the skills, knowledge and confidence they need to secure and maintain independent accommodation.

 We offer 2 types of care leaver services: